Panfilo Lacson: Senate of the Philippines (from 2025)

 Based on the Comelec's official tally of the senatorial race, Lacson placed seventh with 15.1 million votes and was projected to win a fourth term as senator.
 Lacson was formally proclaimed by COMELEC Chairman George Garcia as a winning candidate on May 17, 2025, and will return to the Senate on June 30, 2025.

 Lacson took his oath of office at the Supreme Court on June 26, four days before his term starts on June 30.

 On July 30, Lacson was named as chairman of the Senate Committee on Electoral Reforms and People's Participation.
 He said he would immediately schedule hearings on a proposed Anti-Political Dynasty Act.

 On Aug.
 11, 2025, Lacson was named a member of the Senate Committees on Justice and Human Rights, and Higher, Technical and Vocational Education.

 On Aug.
 19, 2025, Lacson was elected to the Senate Electoral Tribunal.
 He was also elected as a member of the Senate Committees on Public Works, and Environment, Natural Resources, and Climate Change.

 On September 8, 2025, Lacson was elected as the Senate President Pro Tempore as part of a leadership change in the Senate.

 On September 23, 2025, Lacson was named the chairman of the Senate accounts committee.

 On November 11, 2025, Lacson was reelected as chairman of the Senate Blue Ribbon Committee.

+On March 10, 2026, Lacson delivered a high-profile privilege speech detailing how then lawmaker Rodante Marcoleta had self-incriminated through public disclosures regarding undeclared campaign contributions, pointing to potential liabilities for indirect bribery, as well as omissions in his Statements of Assets, Liabilities, and Net Worth and Statements of Contributions and Expenditures.
+Months later, the Office of the Ombudsman formally filed non-bailable plunder charges and violations of Presidential Decree No. 46 against Marcoleta, leading to his arrest on July 6, 2026, and eventual detention at the Quezon City Jail Male Dormitory in Payatas.

+On June 3, 2026, Lacson was elected as chairman of the Senate Public Order and Accounts Committees following a leadership change.

+At the special session of the Senate on June 17, 2026, Lacson was elected as chairman of the Committee on Ways and Means.